 One Smart Choice: Leveraging Title I Funding for Evidenced-Based Curriculum Programs

 The government’s Title I funds are generally targeted to support schools with high percentages of children from low-income families.
-Thanks to the Every Student Succeeds Act (ESSA), schools are held accountable for educational progress, even challenging standards and rigorous assessments.
+Thanks to the Elementary and Secondary Education Act (ESEA), schools are held accountable for educational progress, even challenging standards and rigorous assessments.

 About two-thirds of the nation’s public schools receive Title I dollars, according to the Center for American Progress.
 Title I funds provide additional academic support and learning opportunities to help low-achieving children master challenging curricula, and meet state standards in core academic subjects.
 The funds support extra instruction in reading and mathematics, as well as special preschool, after-school, and summer programs to extend and reinforce the regular school curriculum.